Verified July 2026 · Cited to primary sources

 How we grade evidence

-Every grade is assigned by a fixed A–F rubric — human-trial strength, not hype or affiliate status.
+Every grade comes from a fixed A to F rubric: human-trial strength, not hype or affiliate status.
 Last verified July 6, 2026.

 What is PT-141?

-Activates central melanocortin receptors (chiefly MC4R) in the brain to increase sexual desire and arousal — a centrally-acting libido peptide, not a vascular drug like the PDE5 inhibitors.
+Activates central melanocortin receptors (chiefly MC4R) in the brain to increase sexual desire and arousal.
+A centrally-acting libido peptide, not a vascular drug like the PDE5 inhibitors.

 How strong is the evidence for PT-141?